 The unique Piece Hall features twice, and I have a great affection for the place.
 It was the cloth exchange originally but in my great-grandfather’s day it was the wholesale fruit and veg market.
 Frank Marsden, greengrocer, went there regularly to stock his shop.
 My uncle Nigel’s words about the flickering yellow gas lamps, inscribed on the larger Piece Hall image are from the description of a childhood visit there with his granddad.

-The two pictures of the Piece Hall are creative photos I’ve created; I always feel the family connection as well as being simply impressed by the place.
+The two pictures of the Piece Hall are photos I’ve created; I always feel the family connection as well as being simply impressed by the place.

 The plans and architectural drawings are of West Hill Park, a model estate where my paternal grandmother lived – and so did my parents and I, briefly.
 A classic terrace, still with outdoor toilet in the 1960s, I only realised it was in one of the spate of Victorian model estates in latter years!

-The music references my mother’s family; all three siblings played instruments and sang, grandmother and grandfather were in the chapel choir and grandfather Clifford Morton had ‘a tenor voice like a golden trumpet’, according to a newspsper review – under his stage name of Morton Clifford.
+The music references my mother’s family; all three siblings played instruments and sang, grandmother and grandfather were in the chapel choir and grandfather Clifford Morton had ‘a tenor voice like a golden trumpet’, according to a newspaper review – under his stage name of Morton Clifford.